 The Michigan Public Act 141 requires districts to provide students an opportunity to develop an EDP.
-At the Academy, an EDP is developed in the seventh grade with the student's homeroom teacher and /or EDP Coordinator.
+At the Academy, an EDP is developed in the eighth grade.
 Once completed, the middle school homeroom teachers ensure maintenance and ongoing updates of the plan.
-The EDP contains personal information: 1) student's grade level, 2)student identified career goals assessment results (academic and career), 3) educational/training goals, 4) a plan of action that identifies a broad career pathway, 5)course selections for high school that supports student's goals and interests, 6) information on options to meet the state graduation requirements including postsecondary enrollment options, and 7) long-term goals and planning to support postsecondary school options.
+The EDP contains personal information: 1) student's grade level, 2)student identified career goals assessment results (academic and career), 3) educational/training goals, 4) a plan of action that identifies a broad career pathway, 5) course selections for high school that supports student's goals and interests, 6) information on options to meet the state graduation requirements including postsecondary enrollment options, and 7) long-term goals and planning to support postsecondary school options.